-1. Design, develop and implement a mid-scale relational databases for an application domain using a commercial-grade RDBMS
+1. Design, develop and implement a mid-scale relational database for an application domain using a commercial-grade RDBMS

-2. Understand physical database design and implementation issues
+2. Identify and resolve physical database design and implementation issues

-3. Understand and be able to use the persistence framework of chosen language to perform Object Relational Mapping.
+3. Use the persistence framework of a chosen language to perform Object Relational Mapping

-5. Understand contemporary issues and emerging technologies such as Big Data, NoSQL, On-Line Analytical Processing (OLAP) and Data Warehouses.
+4. Research, analyse and use emerging technologies such as Big Data, NoSQL, On-Line Analytical Processing (OLAP) and Data Warehouses

 This course has similarities to COMP3350.
 If you have completed COMP3350 you cannot enrol in this course.

 COMP6140 Databases and Information Management and SENG6110 Object Oriented Programming

 Written Assignment: Assignment 1

 Written Assignment: Assignment 2

 In order to pass this course, each student must complete ALL of the following compulsory requirements: